Tammy Wynette: 1985–1998: Commercial comeback, collaborations and final years

 Around 1985, Wynette made changes to her declining career.
 She hired California-based Stan Moress to serve as her manager.
 Moress had Wynette cut her hair, change her wardrobe, and incorporate choreography into her shows.
 Steve Buckingham also started producing Wynette's next album, which was to feature a duet.
-Although she wanted to collaborate with Merle Haggard, she was instead instead paired with Mark Gray.
+Although she wanted to collaborate with Merle Haggard, she was instead paired with Mark Gray.
 Gray had left Exile before that band's shift from pop to country, and was beginning a solo country music career of his own at the time.
 Their result was a cover of the pop song "Sometimes When We Touch".
-Wynette and Gray's rendition peaked at number six on the Billboard country chart in 1985.
+Wynette and Gray's rendition peaked at number six on the US country chart in 1985.
 It became her first top ten recording in four years.
-The Buckingham collaboration resulted in Wynette's 1985 album of the same name, which charted at number 32 on the Billboard country LPs survey.
+The Buckingham collaboration resulted in Wynette's 1985 album of the same name, which charted at number 32 on the US country LPs survey.
 Amidst a commercial comeback, Wynette also faced several setbacks.
 In late 1986, Wynette entered the Betty Ford Center to treat her addiction to prescription drugs.
 Two years later, Wynette and her husband declared bankruptcy following several failed investments.

 Wynette's longtime label released her next album titled Higher Ground in 1987.
 The second Buckingham-produced project, he described it as "a more rural, more back-home" album.
 It featured collaborations with Emmylou Harris, Ricky Skaggs, The O'Kanes, Gene Watson, and Larry Gatlin.
 Bufwack and Oermann called it a "landmark LP", while AllMusic gave it a four-star rating.
-Despite positive reviews, Higher Ground only peaked at number 43 on the Billboard country chart.
+Despite positive reviews, Higher Ground only peaked at number 43 on the US country chart.
 Its singles proved more commercially successful.
-In 1987, "Your Love" reached the American and Canadian country songs top 20, while "Talkin' to Myself Again" reached number 16 on the former.
+In 1987, "Your Love" reached the US and Canadian country top 20, while "Talkin' to Myself Again" reached number 16 on the former.
 Following Higher Ground, Buckingham told Sony Music executives that it was becoming difficult to think of new album concepts for Wynette.
 This resulted in a temporary end to their professional partnership.
 Instead, she was paired with producer Norro Wilson for 1989's Next to You and Bob Montgomery for 1990's Heart Over Mind.
-Singles spawned from both albums reached positions outside the Billboard and RPM country top 40.
+Singles spawned from both albums reached positions outside the country top 40.